We've outlined the first 2 steps to determining your flange size below, but, of course the ultimate size-decision is up to you!

-So, to determine your flange size, most experts recommend that you measure the diameter of your nipple (not including your areola).
-Got it?
-Now you select a flange that is 3-4mm larger than your diameter.*
+STEP 1: To determine your flange size, most experts recommend that you measure the diameter of your nipple (not including your areola).

-For example, if your nipple measures at 18mm, you would want to try the 20mm shield.
+STEP 2: Select a flange that is 3-4mm larger than your nipple diameter.
+For example, if your nipple measures at 21mm, you would want to try the 24mm flange.

-When your breast pump flange size is correct, your nipple is centered and moves freely in and out of the tunnel.
-It should mimic baby more like a gentle suck/tug, NOT be painful or cut off blood flow in any way.
-(And, note, that sometimes the right size changes!)
+When your flange size is correct your nipple moves freely in and out of the tunnel.
+It should mimic baby more like a gentle suck/tug and should not be painful!

 Finally, note that over the course of breastfeeding, your flange size may change.
 So, measure and then measure again!